keitamoustapha913/Kaggle-Google-Landmark-NoteBook-Duplicate/README.md

 ### File Description

 * `test/`         contains testing set of images to recognize which landamrks
-* `train/`        conatains training set of images with corresponding landmark labels in train.csv
+* `train/`        contains training set of images with corresponding landmark labels in train.csv
 * `sample_submission.csv`   A sample submission file n the correct format
 * `train.csv`   corresponding landmarks labels of train set images